 Saline vs. Silicone

-Saline implants are also an excellent option for Breast Augmentation at True Beauty.
-Dr. Reagan prefers Saline in younger patients (25 yrs old), especially if they have a moderate amount of breast tissue (B Cup).
-Given that Saline implants are placed “deflated” and subsequently filled to desired volume, slight asymmetries between breasts can be corrected at the time of surgery.
+Saline implants are also an excellent option for breast augmentation at True Beauty.
+Dr. Reagan prefers to use saline implants in younger patients (25 years and younger), especially if they have a moderate amount of breast tissue (B cup breast size).
+Given that saline implants are placed “deflated” and subsequently filled to desired volume, slight asymmetries between breasts can be corrected at the time of surgery.
 Dr. Reagan does not believe in “overfilling” the implant to a large degree as this can lead to an undesired hardness.
-Conversely, Saline implants should not be underfilled as this can increase the chances of rupture (“fold flaw”).
-In the case of a saline implant rupture, the body will absorb the saline and the breast will become deflated.
+Conversely, saline implants should not be under-filled as this can increase the chances of rupture (“fold flaw”).
+In the case of a saline implant rupture, the body will absorb the saline and the breast will become noticeably deflated.

 Round vs. Anatomic

-The shape of implants can either be round or anatomic (“pear shaped”).
+Breast implants can either be round or anatomic (“pear-shaped”).
 Both types work well.
-The ultimate choice should depend both on the patient characteristics and the experience of the surgeon.
+The ultimate choice should depend both on the patient’s characteristics, personal preferences and the experience of the surgeon.
 At True Beauty, Dr. Reagan has expert experience using both types of implants.